 - Continue around the sides of your pond, taking care at corners to fold and tuck excess tarp material.

-Maintaining an Above Ground Pond:
+Maintaining an Above Ground Pond Year-Round:

-An above ground pond will freeze more quickly in the winter, however in zone 6 I have successfully overwintered goldfish even in exceptionally cold winters with sustained temperatures below 10 degrees F by keeping water circulating with a pump and by providing significant insulation in the form of a filled 100 gallon trough sitting on cinder blocks in the water.
+An above ground pond will freeze more quickly than in-ground garden ponds, however in zone 6 I have successfully overwintered ordinary goldfish even in exceptionally cold winters with sustained temperatures below 10 degrees F by keeping water circulating with a pump and by providing insulation in the form of a filled 100 gallon trough sitting on cinder blocks in the water.
 The combination of insulation and moving water has produced hardy fish that thrive.